scripting/textcasting/README.md

 3. Bluesky and WordPress are easy to set up.
 They really thought this through, and they aren't restrictive about who gets to be a developer.

-5. Threads, for me, has been unapproachable.
+4. Threads, for me, has been unapproachable.
 I've jumped through the hoops with them before, same developer program as Facebook, and that is a graveyard of good ideas for me.
 And so far Manton has been doing a great job, and we can always hook these things together with RSS (as we do there) and that probably will become the standard imho.

 ### These docs are rough, I know

 I needed to do the transition to plaform drivers quickly because I'm in the middle of a bunch of other stuff.
 I wanted to get this out there mostly as a statement of intent, and also because I was tired of manual cross-platform linkblogging.

+Also see my <a href="https://scripting.com/2024/08/31/141919.html?title=plaformDrivers">latest blog post</a> on this project.

 Dave Winer